mathesar-foundation/mathesar-wiki/product/specs/users-permissions.md

 | View exploration | x | x | x |
 | Apply filter/sort/group to explorations (not saved) | x | x | x |

+---

+**Note**: If we implement additional bonus features, we will also have additional permissions for subsets of tables and explorations here (only certain rows/records and columns).
+Those are not specced out here.